-The CEB Secretariat has taken big strides with IATI and OECD since the launch of the data standards towards further harmonising the code lists and data fields used in financial reporting.
+The CEB Secretariat has taken big strides with IATI and OECD since the launch of the data standards towards harmonising the code lists and data fields used in financial reporting.
 This is meant to enhance transparency and ease the reporting burden on entities who report to IATI, OECD and the CEB.
-Work has been done and continues in the following areas:
+Work has been completed in the following areas:

 - UN entities included in Standard I are identified, to the extent possible, with separate codes in the OECD and IATI reporting systems. - B. UN entities included in the OECD Creditor Reporting System (CRS) are listed under CRS channel code 41000, and under parent codes 41100 and 41300.
-Sub-UN entities that do not form part of the Standard I have been identified and separately listed in the CRS. - 5.
-Are there plans to include further UN entities?
-Appendix 1 will need to be reviewed and possibly updated every time an updated version of the UN system chart becomes available.
-This review will be carried out annually in the first quarter of the year.
-Moreover, UN entities may also be added using the procedure outlined in the next paragraph. - 6.
-What is the approval process for including further entities?
+Sub-UN entities that do not form part of the Standard I have been identified and separately listed in the CRS. - C. OECD has assigned TOSSD channel codes to all UN entities included in standard I that are not (yet) included in the OECD CRS system. - D. Based on the assigned OECD channel codes, the CEB Secretariat has worked with IATI to draw up a list of future IATI Organisation Identifiers for UN entities included in standard I that do not yet have a unique IATI Organisation Identifier.